 It goes without saying that a body in water is going to get wet.
 However, how your body reacts to the water largely depends on how you expire.
 When you drown, your lungs fill up with water, and the air sacs inside your lungs act like a sponge.
 This process causes your body to get denser than the surrounding water and sink to the bottom.

-Using this information, pathologists can determine whether a person drowned to death or if they were killed prior to taking the big plunge, because in a short enough time frame, a murdered person has a tendency to float, since their lungs are still full of air rather than water.
+Using this information, pathologists can determine whether a person drowned or if they were deceased prior to submersion.
+In a short enough time frame, victims have the tendency to float since their lungs are still full of air rather than water.